This Month in a Nutshell

 As the weather cools and grass growth slows, moss, if present, will become more and more evident.
 You're quite possibly too late now to consider raking the moss out as there may be insufficient grass growth for the lawn to repair and recover afterwards leaving it open to even more moss!!

-Consider cultural control methods where possible and moss treatments with applications of a ferrous sulphate based moss killer.
-Moss treatments are very useful as a standalone procedure to control the progress of moss and can be used every 4 to 8 weeks throughout the cooler months to keep the moss in check.
+Consider cultural control methods where possible and moss treatments with applications of a ferrous sulphate-based moss killer.
+Most treatments are very useful as a standalone procedure to control the progress of moss and can be used every 4 to 8 weeks throughout the cooler months to keep the moss in check.
 This way you may enter spring with much less of a moss problem and may avoid the need for raking it all out once again!
-Sounds like a 'win win' situation to me!
+Sounds like a 'win-win' situation to me!

-For those of you with concerns for safety of children and pets that are likely to be on the lawn soon after treating you can now use a chemical free product in your treatment program.
+For those of you with concerns for the safety of children and pets that are likely to be on the lawn soon after treatment, you can now use a chemical-free product in your treatment program.
 See MossOff in the moss killer products link below.

 Watering the Lawn